z4ppy/pghero/guides/Rails.md

 rake pghero:capture_query_stats # or PgHero.capture_query_stats
 ```

-After this, a time range selector will appear on the Queries tab.
+After this, a time range slider will appear on the Queries tab.

 By default, historical query stats are stored in your primary database.
 Change this with: